-Interest Rate Risk -The risk that changes in interest rates can adversely affect the value or liquidity of, and income generated by, fixed-income investments.
+Interest Rate Risk - Increases in interest rates can cause the prices of fixed-income securities to decline and the cost of borrowing to increase.
 This risk is heightened to the extent that a fund invests in longer maturity and longer duration fixed-income investments and during periods when prevailing interest rates are low.
 A fund with a longer average weighted portfolio duration will be more sensitive to changes in interest rates than a fund with a shorter average weighted portfolio duration.
 Because interest payments on the fund's floating rate investments are typically based on a spread over another interest rate, falling interest rates will result in less income for the fund, but will not typically result in the price volatility that a fixed rate holding could experience.
-Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from a fund's performance to the extent that it is exposed to such interest rates.
-Higher periods of inflation could lead to government fiscal policies which raise interest rates.
+A fund may be subject to a greater risk of rising interest rates than would normally be the case due to the possibility that the current period of historically low rates may be ending and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives.
 Rising interest rates also may lengthen the duration of securities with call features, since exercise of the call becomes less likely as interest rates rise, which in turn will make the securities more sensitive to changes in interest rates and result in even steeper price declines in the event of further interest rate increases.
-A fund is also subject to the risk that the income generated by its investments may not keep pace with inflation.

-Issuer Risk (sometimes referred to as Financial Risk) - An issuer's earnings prospects, credit rating, and overall financial position may deteriorate and thus cause a decline in the value of the issuer's financial instruments over short or extended periods of time.
+Issuer Risk (sometimes referred to as Financial Risk) - An issuer's earnings prospects and overall financial position may deteriorate and thus cause a decline in the value of the issuer's financial instruments over short or extended periods of time.
 The value of a security may decline for a reason directly related to the issuer, such as management performance, financial leverage, and reduced demand for the issuer's goods or services.